 Health Improvement Plan of Washtenaw County

-Beginning in 1995, the Washtenaw County Public Health Department has led a countywide partnership called the Health Improvement Plan (HIP).
+Partnerships, Data, and Strategies: Since 1995, Washtenaw County Public Health has led a countywide partnership called the Health Improvement Plan (HIP).
 Our purpose is to improve health in Washtenaw County by facilitating partnerships, providing information, and developing strategies.
-The partnership has included health systems, community agencies, coalitions, government, universities, and county residents.
-New partners welcome!